jbakse/compform_site/content/strategy/index.md

 <div class="assignment">

-## Challenge!
+## Take Home Challenge

+<p></p>

 This is the last chapter of the "Foundation" section.
 The challenges in the chapters so far—random, noise, parameters—have been open ended.
 They suggested general themes, but left the specifics up to you.

 The challenges this week are much more specific, challenging you to recreate a specific effect.
 Recreating existing effects presents different challenges than open ended sketching, and forces you to contend directly with any problems you run into.
-Both this type of work and open ended exploratoin are good ways to study creative coding, and mixing them is particulary effective.
+Both this type of work and open ended exploration are good ways to study creative coding and mixing them is particulary effective.

-Solving this chapter's challenges will require strategic planning:
+Solving these two challenges will require strategic planning:

 - **Analyze** Clearly describe what the sketch does in fine detail.
 - **Strategize** Think about what tactics you will use and how you will combine them.